chrihuc/steuerzentrale/Readme.txt

 ###########
 todo:
-    switch ssh to satellite
+    switch ssh to satellite remove ssh
-        periodic_sup / also add the supervision of the satellites change all pi devices to satellites
+    change all pi devices to satellites
         mysql
         szenen
+    adventslichter from cron not xs1
+    wecker from cron not wecker.py

 Changes in Mysql
     change LightstrSchlafzi in LightstripSchlafzi